What is Data Type?

 - Abstract or User-Defined Data Types

-In this class, we will only focus on Primitive Data Types.
+In this tutorial, we will only focus on Primitive Data Types.

 Primitive Data Types